lakal3/dllcall/generator.md

 - Any size of int and uint types (uint8, int8, uint16, int16, ...).
 They will be mapped to C++ equivalents (uint8_t, int8_t, ...)
 - float32 and float64
 - String.
-String is mapped to GoString and must be treated as **readonly**.
+String is mapped to GoString (see Go types)
-Writing to a string will most likely cause the program to crash.
 - a pointer to supported types
-- a slice of supported types
+- a slice of supported types (see Go types)
 - an array of supported types
 - Structures containing supported types